meicale/Interception-Tools/README.md

 then just a command executed when `udevmon` starts).
 Then this muxer can be used for reading and writing from multiple device streams.

-In the example above, when the keyboard is connected, it's grabbed and a clone of it is put in place with `caps2esc` applied, but this process is now split to accommodate a muxer in the middle.
-The cloned device will receive the input from the muxer, which itself not only receives input from the keyboard, but also from _observed_ input (not grabbed) from mouse.
-The buttons of the mouse generate `EV_KEY` events, so `caps2esc` will transparently accept them, making “Caps Lock + Click” work as “Control + Click”.
+In the example above, when the keyboard is connected, it's grabbed and its input events are sent to the `caps2esc` muxer that was initially created alongside the muxer reader pipeline (which doesn't break when devices disconnect).
+The cloned device will receive the input through the muxer, which itself not only receives input from the keyboard, but also from _observed_ input (not grabbed) from mouse.
+The buttons of the mouse generate `EV_KEY` events, so `caps2esc` will accept them, making “Caps Lock + Click” work as “Control + Click”.

 As in this case the final target cloned device clones a keyboard, not a mouse, if mouse events reach it from muxing multiple streams, they won't be